IronsidesDawnlight/html-projects/README.md

 In this repo:

 `Tarot.html`: A Tarot card drawer and predictor.
 Multiple Horoscopes are supported.
 Click on each card to see its meaning.

-`SCP-generator`: Randomly generates a file about an SCP.
-Not random enough.
-Bad idea.
-Either re-write the program or add a lot more possibilities (not worth the time).